AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-08-PathIntegrals.md

 # Notes on Path Integals (Draft)

 ## Abstract
 Short notes on Feynman path integral are provided.
 Following a collection of pedagogical text books, two sections clarify the reciprocal relationship between Schwinger's variational Action Principle and Feynman's functional integral.
-Technical details required for gauge theories, the Hydrogen atom, and the path integral in curved manifolds are then considered in following sections.
+Technical details required for the Hydrogen atom, gauge theories and the path integral in curved manifolds are then considered in following sections.

 **To be continued ...**